linz/step-technical-competency-test/README.md

 Users can look up a title by its title number to view it, and (as LandOnLite runs on a trust-based model) anyone can change the ownership of a title, though only conveyancing lawyers should.

-You are more than welcome to prepare a solution to the problem statement before the interview - we'll ask you to extend it with pseudo code if you do.
-If you don't have time, we'll probably ask for some live coding.

 You do not need to make a PR or push your solution, only show it during the interview.